ajmas/ngc-ic/README.md

 Commerical Use
 --------------

 The project license as presented is suitable for non-commerical use.
 If you wish to use this in a commerical project please contact [Dr. Wolfgang Steinicke](mailto:steinicke-zehnle@t-online.de) who is the current upstream maintainer.
+Please see license file for details on the current license.

 Other Projects
 --------------